Things to do

 Stay: Four Bull Hut, Coombadjha campground, Bellbird campground

-Gibraltar National Park is located 79km east of Glen Innes Highlands on the World Heritage Way, is best known for its spectacular granite areas weathered into fantastic outcrops, huge granite tors with names like The Needles, Anvil Rock, Old Man’s Hat – and dazzling spring wildflower displays.
+Located 79km east of Glen Innes and accessible via the Gwydir Highway, Gibraltar Range is best known for its spectacular granite areas weathered into fantastic outcrops, huge granite tors and dazzling spring wildflower displays.

 Guy Fawkes National Park is a wilderness paradise popular for bushwalking and birdwatching.
 You can also enjoy fishing, swimming and canoeing along the Boyd River.

 The park is popular with experienced bushwalkers who want to explore the Guy Fawkes River Valley, but there are lots of great activities to enjoy among the peaceful gorges and slow-flowing rivers.

 Explore: Ebor Falls, Escarpment walk (includes Chaelundi Falls lookout, Lucifers Thumb lookout & Wurrang lookout), Misty Creek lookout

 With loads of natural beauty and historic significance, Mann River Nature Reserve is perched on the eastern edge of the New England Tablelands.